ASML Company Profile

 ASML Revenue Trend

-Fiscal-year revenue from collected ASML Form 20-F figures.
+Fiscal-year revenue from ASML Form 20-F figures.

 Source: ASML Form 20-F filings.
 Amounts stored in EUR millions.